SandyGCabanes/Market-Size-Revenue-and-Share-Estimates-of-Electric-Vehicles-in-WA/README.md

 ## What This is About:
 This analyzes Tesla’s performance in Washington State’s electric vehicle market using real-world registration data.
 It explores market share, model-level sales, estimated revenue, pricing comparisons, and utility partnerships.
-The project demonstrates skills in data wrangling, proactive research of missing MSRP data, and business-focused visualization.
+The project demonstrates skills in data wrangling, proactive research of missing MSRP data, research of missing Electric.Range data, and business-focused visualization.
 Methods used are:
 - R [See R codes](/R)
 - Python [See python codes and dashboard](/Python)  - to follow